-Treatment consists of a combination of at least three different medications.
+Treatment consists of a combination of 2 or 3 different medications.
 Your doctor will prepare a treatment schedule that best adapts to your individual needs.

 It helps to measure the viral load in your blood 4 weeks after starting HIV treatment to confirm that it is working and that you are taking it correctly.
 After this, the viral load test will be performed every 3 to 6 months.
 If the viral load is undetectable and your CD4 cell count remains high (or is increasing), then it means that the virus is being controlled at the expected levels and the treatment is working.

 The most frequent adverse effects tend to be headaches, dizziness, gastrointestinal discomfort, sleep disorders, etc. The majority are mild and occur at the beginning of treatment.
 If a secondary effect is severe and/or long-lasting, then you must report it to your doctor.
 Routine analyses also detect the mid and long-term development of secondary effects.

 So long as the patient takes it correctly, antiretroviral therapy is very effective; it manages to reduce viral replication and this strengthens the immune system.
 The life expectancy of poeple living with HIV (when treated correctly with highly active antiretroviral therapy and when their viral loads are maintained undetectable) is similar to, or only slightly less than, people without HIV and they are expected to have a good quality of life.